 Aloe vera leaf juice is a superfood for your skin.
-It prevents anti-aging, heals wounds, and prevents scarring.
+It prevents aging, heals wounds, and reduces scarring.
 It also boosts the other ingredients in our serum by speeding up the absorption of nutrients into your skin (1).

 Aloe vera leaf juice includes plant-based hormone precursors called sterols that stimulate collagen and hyaluronic acid production and reduce wrinkle depth in women over 40 (2).

 Aloe vera leaf juice absorbs into human skin faster than water and provides a natural barrier that shields cells from toxins.

 Naturally rich in vitamins A, C, D, E, and B12, aloe vera leaf juice has soothing and anti-inflammatory properties that relieve redness, irritation, and itchiness in humans and animals (3,4).